jssteinberg/markdown-article-template/README.md

 *Under construction!
 At the moment [Sapper](https://github.com/jssteinberg/sapper-floor-template) is used to test the implementation.*

 See [src/utils/](https://github.com/jssteinberg/markdown-article-template/tree/main/src/utils) for a simple Javascript implementation using the marked library and regex of both markdown and HTML strings to create the output for an API.
+(A finer implementation should probably use remark/rehype...)

 Boolean and numbers are both output as strings.